soumikdalei/Machine-Learning-and-Deep-Learning-projects/Readme.md

    - Classification using Support Vector Machine algorithm.
    - Applied to Diabetes dataset to predict if a person is diabetic or non dioabetic.
    - Visualizes decision boundaries and explores kernel tricks.
+2. **Logistic Regression**
+   - Predict Spam or Ham Mail using logistic regression

 ## 🛠️ Technologies & Libraries